redis/redis-doc/docs/connect/clients/nodejs.md

 });
 ```
 In the provided reconnection strategy callback, the client attempts to reconnect up to 20 times with a delay of `retries * 500` milliseconds between attempts.
-After approximately 2 minutes, the client logs an error message and terminates the connection if the maximum retry limit is exceeded.
+After approximately two minutes, the client logs an error message and terminates the connection if the maximum retry limit is exceeded.

 2. Use a numerical value to set a fixed delay in milliseconds.
 3. Use `false` to disable reconnection attempts.
 This option should only be used for testing purposes.